| |

 |

-There are
+There

-cultural and social reasons, these indigenous Kunie people are formed
+Kanaks.
+For traditional, cultural and social reasons, these

-as a whole by a High Chief.
+their own ‘little chief’ and governed as a whole by a High

-island in their own tribal area, mainly in order to cultivate their yams.
+scattered around the island in their own tribal area, mainly in

-Many of them also live in the only village, Vao, where the schools (kindergarten,
+only village, Vao, where the schools (kindergarten, primary and

-primary and secondary) are to be found, as well as the church, the Town
+secondary) are to be found, as well as the church, the Town

-Hall, a medical centre (doctor, nurses, dentist and a mid-wife), several
+Hall, a medical centre (doctor, nurses, dentist and a mid-wife),

 |